Circle of Eight

 The mysterious assembly of wizards known as the Circle of Eight has long benefited from a past obscured by misinformation and enigma.
 The group’s influence reaches from the Baklunish west to the Solnor Ocean, though its secretive methods ensure that few know the extent of its ministrations.

-History: The chaos surrounding the return to power of the demigod, luz, in CY 570 prompted Mordenkainen to consider a new paradigm.
+Formation of the Circle The chaos surrounding the return to power of the demigod, Iuz, in CY 570 prompted Mordenkainen to consider a new paradigm.
 Though the Old One worked to check the growing power of the Horned Society, and kept Furyondy’s eyes on its northern borders, Mordenkainen knew well that the situation would not last.
 The dissolution of the Citadel left Mordenkainen without a tool to shape events as he would and though he hardly admitted it to himself, he longed return to a life of adventure.

 The Citadel’s primary failure, he surmised, had been its inclusive philosophy.
 As its founding concept had been arcane, he had been foolish to assume that men like Robilar or Riggby would rally to his cause without subtly working against it for reasons personal, spiritual or political.
 Men of intellect and sorcerous skill, whose primary interests were more than material, would replace them.
 Thus was born the Circle of Eight.